ashu1281/Library-Management-System--final/README.md

-Title: Library Management System
+Title: **Library Management System**

 Description: The Library Management System is a software application designed to automate the day-to-day activities of a library.
 The system provides a user-friendly interface that allows librarians to manage library resources such as books, magazines, and CDs.
 It also helps users to search and borrow library materials with ease.

 Features:

-User login system to secure the library resources Search functionality to find books by author, title, or subject Automatic generation of reports on library resources and user activities Borrowing and returning of library materials
+- User login system to secure the library resources
+* Search functionality to find books by author, title, or subject
++ Automatic generation of reports on library resources and user activities / Borrowing and returning of library materials
-Ability to add and remove library resources
+* Ability to add and remove library resources

 Technology Stack: